5 Tips for Protection and Prevention Against Ransomware

-Of course, the use of excellent software is helpful; however, there are easy preventive steps that you can take now.
+Of course, using excellent software is helpful; however, there are easy preventive steps you can take now.
 AISN Chief Operating Officer Eddie McAndrew and Principal Cybersecurity Engineer Oran Dillon offer these tips for protection and prevention against ransomware:

 1. Security Awareness Is Step One